DIFFERENT TYPES OF BROADBAND

 1. FULL FIBRE (FTTP)

-This is the legacy "Superfast" broadband that most UK homes have used for the last decade.
+This is the legacy superfast product still used in many UK homes.
 FTTC means Fibre to the Cabinet.
-Fibre runs to the green box on the street, but old copper telephone wires carry the signal the final distance to your home.
+Fibre runs to the street cabinet, then copper carries the signal from the cabinet to your home.

 TECH COMPARISON MATRIX

-We have ranked the major connection types based on their capability.
+We have ranked the major connection types by real-world capability in the UK.
 Click on a technology below to see its strengths and weaknesses.

 4. WIRELESS (5G & 4G)